 After an 8.30am phone call with our vets, they managed to squeeze Frank in on an emergency appointment for examination and blood tests.

 Due to Covid-19, we weren’t allowed in the vets with him, much to Frank’s distress.
-He had to be carried into the vets by my mum before being handed over into the good hands of the nurses.
+He had to be carried into the vets by my mum before being handed over to nurses.

-He had his temperature taken and blood tests for calcium and glucose, which would rule out any organ failures or tumors.
+He had his temperature taken and blood tests for calcium and glucose, which would rule out any organ failures or tumours.

-Frank didn’t have any further seizures after 10.15am – and up to yet, hasn’t suffered another episode.
+Frank didn’t have any further seizures after 10.15am.

 His blood test results came back 48 hours later with no remarkable findings – and the vets not much wiser on a diagnosis or cause.
 Our vet suggested A-Typical seizures, which would be very similar to Idiopathic Head Tremors, but still wasn’t certain.
 Frank was the first case he’d ever seen with these symptoms.